Kappa Scorpii: Properties

 This is a spectroscopic binary, which is a type of binary star system in which the two stars are so close together that they have not been individually resolved with a telescope.
-The pair orbit each other with a period of about 196 days and an eccentricity of nearly 0.5.
+The pair orbit each other with a period of about 195 days and an eccentricity of about 0.5.
 The combined spectrum of this pair matches a star with a stellar classification of B1.5 III.
 The 'III' luminosity class indicates the presence of a giant star that has exhausted the supply of hydrogen at its core and is in a late evolutionary stage.

 The primary component of the pair, κ Sco A, is a variable star of Beta Cephei type.
-It is undergoing radial pulsations with a dominant frequency of 4.99922 cycles per day, or 4.8 hours per cycle.
+It is undergoing radial pulsations with a dominant frequency of five cycles per day, or 4.8 hours per cycle.
 There are overlapping secondary pulsation frequencies of about 4.85 and 5.69 cycles per day.
-This star has about 17 times the mass of the Sun and is nearly 7 times the Sun's radius.
+This star has about 11 times the mass of the Sun and is nearly 7 times the Sun's radius.
 The effective temperature of the outer envelope is 23,400 K, giving it a blue-white hue.
 It is rotating rapidly, with an estimated period of only 1.9 days and an axis of rotation that is inclined by about 40° to the line of sight from the Earth.

 The secondary component, κ Sco B, is smaller than the primary, but still much larger than the Sun.
-It has about 12 times the mass of the Sun and nearly six times the Sun's radius.
+It has about 10 times the mass of the Sun and nearly six times the Sun's radius.
 The effective temperature of 18,800 K is also higher than the Sun's, which is at 5,778 K.